 Here we are with an energic makossa bass line; make sure you download the tablature down there, so you can study the music.
-We already have a makossa bass tutorial, if you have followed that one, you might be already in the know about this Cameroonian music genre.
+We already have a makossa bass tutorial, if you have followed that one, you might be already in the know about this originally Cameroonian music genre, that’s got very popular in Nigeria.
 If you remember, this genre is not strictly derived from the Congolese soukous (nor son cubano).
 Makossa can have plenty of North American influence, from funky to jazzy elements, sometimes even psychedelic rock.
 Our song above is also funk influenced, but with all the “signature” Bantu style components that makes it African sounding, including the simple but effective I-ii-V chord progression.
 The tune is in F major.

 Dexterous 16th Notes

 The beginning section of the tune is a more relaxed, more laid back one compared to what follows it.
 Nonetheless, it’s still full of rapid sixteenth notes.
 It also has an octave right at the start, just to kick off with the funky mood.
 Even this first part of the song covers all four strings of your 4 banger bass, with a big, minor 10th jump in the 2nd measure, going from the E string to the G string.
 If you play in the closed palm style, especially if you do so with fingerpicks and a thumb pick, it won’t be much of an obstacle, and the groove won’t be compromised.
 Now the 1st part is all fun and jokes, but let’s move on to the challenge!